 7. Protect Your Leather Shoes

-You may also like to read more of Carol’s fashion and DIY posts like 5 Best Investment Shoes for Women Over 40 and DIY: Turn Your Old Dusty Designer Handbag Into Something You’re Proud To Carry.
+You may also like to read more of Carol’s fashion and DIY posts like DIY Wallet On A Chain: Easy How To Make It Video and DIY: Turn Your Old Dusty Designer Handbag Into Something You’re Proud To Carry.